Huerfano County, Pueblo County, and Las Animas County, Colorado.

 Hassey, Edythe Lile

 Edythe Lile Hassey – Pueblo Chieftain – September 06, 2006 - Edythe Lile Hassey entered this world on Sept.
-8, 1919, and left this world to continue her soul’s eternal journey on Sept.
+8, 1919, and left this world to continue her soul's eternal journey on Sept.
 4, 2006.
 Left to celebrate her life are her sister, Naoma Sweeney of Nevada; brother, Delbert (Grace) Bennett of California; children, Frank (Koleen) Hassey of Colorado Springs, David (Judy) Hassey and Penny (Jesse) Law, both of Pueblo, Darryl (Kim) Hassey of Arizona, Susan (Richard) Strizver of Oregon; grandchildren, Mindy North, Kelly Hassey, Robert Worm, Carl Worm, Shawn (Keri) Law, Kenny Hassey, Dale Hassey, Scott (Bobbie) Strizver, Chris (Susan) Strizver, Tom Gibson, Michael Gibson; 17 great-grandchildren; and five nieces.
 Edythe retired after 25 years from the San Bernardino County Hospital in California as a registered nurse and licensed psych-tech.
-‘Perhaps at times your burden will seem heavy and you will feel as though you have passed the same way many times; yet, in reality, you are on an ascendant path which spirals
+'Perhaps at times your burden will seem heavy and you will feel as though you have passed the same way many times; yet, in reality, you are on an ascendant path which spirals gracefully upward and onward.'
+(John).
+At Edythe's request, there will be cremation with a private family celebration of her life.

 Hassey, Gladys T.